www.locriantica.it

 (PALAT.
 ANT.
 BOOK VI - 354)

-Even from afar appears recognizable the effigy
+Even from afar the effigy of Sabetides

-of Sabetides, full of style and majesty.
+appears recognizable, full of style and majesty.

-Give yourself up to gaze at her: you seem to see
+Give up yourself to gaze at her: you seem to see

 her sweetness and her wisdom.
 Praise to you, wonderful woman!